 At Bruce Bay the road hits the coast.
 Stop and enjoy the view and the crashing surf of the Tasman Sea and admire the many rock sculptures visitors have built.

-The penguins are best seen between July to November either late afternoon or early morning.
+The penguins are best seen between August to November either late afternoon or early morning.
 Please don’t take dogs with you – they are a major threat to penguins.

 The Kahikatea Forest Walk (30mins) takes you via a boardwalk into kahikatea swamp forest with great bird watching while the Dune Walk (30 mins) goes along the beach and then inland to a small dune lake.

 It is worth doing the very short walk to the Thunder Creek Falls near Pleasant Flat - a 28m high waterfall adjacent to the Haast Highway.

 The sheer gorge with its huge boulders was the most challenging sector of the Haast Highway.